How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 • The ability to put money that would have gone toward a down payment into index funds or other assets

-A renter who invests $40,000 instead of using it as a down payment may come out ahead depending on market conditions over that same period.
-That outcome is not guaranteed, but it is a real possibility worth considering.
+A renter who invests $40,000 instead of using it as a down payment may come out ahead depending on market conditions.
+That outcome is not guaranteed, but it is a real possibility.

 What Buying Gives You That Renting Cannot

-A fixed-rate mortgage also gives you something rental agreements cannot: cost predictability.
-Your principal and interest payment stays the same for the life of the loan, while rents in most markets tend to rise over time.
+A fixed-rate mortgage gives you something rental agreements cannot: cost predictability.
+Your principal and interest payment stays the same for the life of the loan, while rents in most markets rise over time.

 Ownership also means you can paint the walls, renovate the kitchen, or knock down a non-load-bearing wall without asking anyone’s permission.
-For people who want to put down roots in a community and make a space genuinely their own, that freedom is not a small thing.
+For people who want to put down roots in a community and make a space their own, that freedom matters.

-The honest caveat: these benefits only fully materialise when you buy at a reasonable price, in a stable market, and stay long enough for the numbers to work in your favour.
+The caveat: these benefits fully materialize only when you buy at a reasonable price, in a stable market, and stay long enough for the numbers to work in your favor.

 How Long Do You Plan to Stay in One Place?